-With Shopify, you can make the templates of blog posts look pretty and easier on the eyes, which can lead to more time on-page.
+With Shopify, you can make the templates of blog posts look pretty and easier on the eyes, which can lead to more time-on-page.
 If you’re creating a thorough content plan, having a nice design is a big plus.
 However, this goes beyond the pale of Shopify itself.
-You’ll need an app like PageFly for this which only cost you from $9.95 to $29.95 per month.
+You’ll need an app like PageFly for this which only costs you from $9.95 to $29.95 per month.
 PageFly is the most popular Shopify app for more customization options and creating landing pages (read our PageFly App review)

 On top of that, both platforms generate sitemap.xml, allow bulk editing, and allow the use of canonical tags.
 Yet little things like social sharing buttons, you’ll need to code those yourself or get an app for that – both on WooCommerce vs Shopify.

 SEO is one of the best ways to ensure your customers find you.
 Without them finding you, you make no sales.
 It will be a waste of time, effort, and money on your part.

 To fully analyze the SEO capabilities of the two platforms, certain criteria needs taking into account such as: